 Knowing what the sections are can in itself help mitigate some of the difficulty of the LSAT.
 There are also some really useful test-taking tips that you should take into account while you study.

-Before we go into each individual section, there is one general tip that every student who takes the LSAT should follow.
-When taking a mock LSAT, try to recreate the exact scenario you will be faced with when you will take the actual LSAT.
+Before we detail each individual section, there is one general tip that every student who takes the LSAT should follow.
+When taking a mock LSAT, try to recreate the exact scenario you will face when you take the actual LSAT.
 Have one of your friends act as a proctor.
 Bring only the things that you are allowed to bring.
 If you require accommodations for the LSAT, make sure you have those in place when taking the mock test as well.

 Logical Reasoning (Arguments)

-This is actually two of the five sections of the LSAT.
-Each section is 35 minutes long and consists of 24-26 multiple-choice questions.
-These sections are challenging for many reasons.
-Questions in the logical reasoning section will test to see if a student can properly identify the main point of a legal argument.
+Logical reasoning is broken into two parts for the LSAT.
+Each part is 35 minutes long and consists of 24-26 multiple-choice questions.
+Questions in the logical reasoning section will test to see if a student can correctly identify the main point of a legal argument.
 Students will also be tasked with being able to apply logic even with the most abstract concepts.

 Arguments will need to be analyzed, and students will need to be able to pick out relevant information within the given text.
 Some students might find this to be the most stressful section of the LSAT because it makes up 50% of an LSAT score.